Projective completions of graded unipotent quotients: When stability and semistability do not coincide for the unipotent radical

-Then there is a sequence of blow-ups of $X$ along $\hat{U}$-invariant projective subvarieties resulting in a projective variety $\hat{X}$ with a linear action of $\hat{U}$ (with respect to a power of an ample line bundle given by perturbing the pullback of $L$ by small multiples of the exceptional divisors for the blow-ups) which satisfies the condition (\ref{eq:sss}), so that Theorem \ref{mainthm} applies. \end{thm}
+Then there is a sequence of blow-ups of $X$ along $\hat{U}$-invariant projective subschemes resulting in a projective scheme $\hat{X}$ with a linear action of $\hat{U}$ (with respect to a power of an ample line bundle given by perturbing the pullback of $L$ by small multiples of the exceptional divisors for the blow-ups) which satisfies the condition (\ref{eq:sss}), so that Theorem \ref{mainthm} applies. \end{thm}

-Once we have proved Theorem \ref{mainthm2unipotent}, and have shown that the sequence of blow-ups is sufficiently canonically defined that the $\hat{U}$ invariant subvarieties along which we blow up are in fact $\hH$-invariant, then Theorem \ref{mainthm2} will follow.
-Moreover by applying Theorem \ref{mainthm2} to the action of $\hH$ on $\hat{X} \times \PP^1$ as above we will obtain a projective variety $(\hat{X} \times \PP^1) \env \hat{H}$ which is a categorical quotient by $\hat{H}$ of a $\hat{H}$-invariant open subset of $\hat{X} \times \kk$ and contains as an open subset a geometric quotient of an $H$-invariant open subset $X^{\hat{s},H}$ of $X$ by $H$, where the geometric quotient $X^{\hat{s},H}/H$ and (if $X^{\hat{s},H} \neq \emptyset$) its projective completion $(\hat{X} \times \PP^1) \env \hat{H}$ have descriptions as above in terms of Hilbert--Mumford criteria, S-equivalence and the explicit blow-up construction used to obtain $\hat{X}$ from $X$.
+Once we have proved Theorem \ref{mainthm2unipotent}, and have shown that the sequence of blow-ups is sufficiently canonically defined that the $\hat{U}$ invariant subschemes along which we blow up are in fact $\hH$-invariant, then Theorem \ref{mainthm2} will follow.

 For this construction we will adopt a modification of the strategy described in $\S$\ref{section4} for the reductive case when $X^{ss} \neq X^s \neq \emptyset$.
-The first step in the strategy described in $\S$\ref{section4} is to blow $X^{ss}$ up along the closed subvariety consisting of the semistable points with maximal dimensional stabiliser.
-In the case of a linear $\hH$-action for which condition \eqref{eq:sss} is not satisfied, but with generic $U$-stabiliser in $X$ trivial, we first blow $X^0_{\min}$ up along its subvariety consisting of points in $X^0_{\min}$ with maximal dimensional stabiliser in $U$.
-This subvariety is closed in $X^0_{\min}$ by the upper semi-continuity of the dimension of the stabiliser, and is $\hH$-invariant since $U$ is a normal subgroup of $\hH$.
-Equivalently we can blow $X$ itself up along the closure of this subvariety to obtain a projective variety $X_{(1)}$ with a blow-down map $\psi_{(1)}:X_{(1)} \to X$ with $(X_{(1)})^0_{\min} \subseteq \psi_{(1)}^{-1}(X^0_{\min})$.
+The first step in the strategy described in $\S$\ref{section4} is to blow $X^{ss}$ up along the closed subscheme consisting of the semistable points with maximal dimensional stabiliser.
+In the case of a linear $\hH$-action for which the condition \eqref{eq:sss} is not satisfied, but with generic $U$-stabiliser in $Z_{\min}$ trivial, we first blow $X^0_{\min}$ up along its subscheme consisting of points in $X^0_{\min}$ with maximal dimensional stabiliser in $U$.
+This subscheme is closed in $X^0_{\min}$ by the upper semi-continuity of the dimension of the stabiliser, and is $\hH$-invariant since $U$ is a normal subgroup of $\hH$.
+Equivalently we can blow $X$ itself up along the closure of this subscheme to obtain a projective scheme $X_{(1)}$ with a blow-down map $\psi_{(1)}:X_{(1)} \to X$ with $(X_{(1)})^0_{\min} \subseteq \psi_{(1)}^{-1}(X^0_{\min})$.

 The induced action of $\hH$ on $X_{(1)}$ is linear with respect to an ample line bundle which is (a tensor power of) the pullback $\psi_{(1)}^*L$ perturbed by a sufficiently small rational multiple $\epsilon_{(1)} >0$ of the exceptional divisor $E_{(1)}$, and if $\epsilon_{(1)} >0$ is small enough then it follows from the Hilbert--Mumford criteria for the action of $\GG_m$ that $\psi_{(1)}$ restricts to a morphism